This post contains affiliate links. Please read our disclosure here.

 Myth #1 Cloth diapers are ugly and gross

-Myth #2 Only very crunchy moms cloth diaper
+Myth #2 Only super crunchy moms cloth diaper

 Myth #3 Cloth diapers cause diaper rashes